anchetaWern/RNChatkitBackgroundSync/README.md

 # RNChatkitBackgroundSync

-A React Native chat app built with Chatkit with background sync for offline messages access
+A React Native chat app built with Chatkit with background sync for offline messages access.

+You can read the full tutorial at: [Syncing Chatkit messages in the background in React Native](https://pusher.com/tutorials/background-sync-react-native).

 ### Prerequisites